ecds/readux/docs/devnotes.rst

   http://readux.library.emory.edu/annotations/api/search?volume_uri=http://readux.library.emory.edu/books/pid:###/

-Save annotations as JSON and replace source urls with destination urls (e.g., readux.library to testreadux.library), and then import them into your destination readux instance::
+Save annotations as JSON and replace the base source urls with destination site urls  (e.g., readux.library to testreadux.library, but note that this *must* match the url configured in your Django sites, so if you are using a proxy use that url).
+Then import the annotations into your destination readux instance::

   python manage.py import_annotations my_annotations.json